Are you thinking about having your wedding in your backyard (or in someone else’s backyard)?

 - Put the bar outside and decorate it with a fun custom sign for your wedding.
 Then you can put the sign in your own backyard forever.

 We are working on a detailed post that will showcase ideas and photos for over 50 amazing things to try.
-The link will be right here the first week of March.

 The date is completely flexible to accommodate your schedule